msettles/2022-Uganda-Single-Cell-RNA-Seq-Analysis/data_analysis/scrna_analysis_prepare.md

 ### Download the data for the workshop, extract it.

-In the R console run the following command to download and extract the dataset (Little over 160MB file).
+In the R console run the following command to download and extract the dataset (approximately 160MB file).

 ```r
 options(timeout=3000)